avalon-lang/docs/source/reference/quantum.rst

     val had_cgate:cgate = CGate(had_gate)

-Appling gate to single qubits
+Applying gate to single qubits
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Applying gates to qubits is extremely simple.
 One simply calls the ``apply`` function, passing it the gate and the qubit(s) to apply the gate to.